Background pattern

 If you take more Carvedilol Alter than you should:

-In case of overdose or accidental ingestion or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+It is recommended to take the package and the package leaflet of the medication to the healthcare professional.

-For doses of 3.125 mg or 6.25 mg, there are other commercial presentations available with this amount of active ingredient.
+For doses of 3.125 mg or 6.25 mg, other commercial presentations are available with this amount of active ingredient.

 The tablet can be divided into equal doses.

-Treatment with carvedilol should not be interrupted abruptly, especially if you have ischemic cardiopathy, a disease that causes the heart not to pump blood well.
+Treatment with carvedilol should not be stopped abruptly, especially if you have ischemic heart disease, a disease that causes the heart to not pump blood well.
 Your doctor will gradually reduce the dose over a few days until you stop taking carvedilol completely.

 If you have any doubts about the use of this product, ask your doctor or pharmacist.